Welcome !

 About Josepha

-For the past two decades, Josepha has dedicated her work to the rehabilitation of injured and traumatized horses.
+For the past 30 years, Josepha has dedicated her work to the rehabilitation of injured and traumatized horses.
 She has taught extensively throughout Europe and in South Africa, helping countless so-called “hopeless cases” regain health, confidence, and joy.

 In 2012, she founded the Equus Universalis School for Classical Dressage & Equine Welfare, a movement that unites ethical training with deep respect for the horse’s physical and emotional wellbeing.
 Her life’s mission is the art of keeping horses happy and healthy—or helping them heal, no matter their past.